natoriamilligan/app-deployment/README.md

 ## ❓ Overview
-Built and deployed a scalable multi-tier banking application on AWS, leveraging S3, ECS, and RDS, and automated the entire deployment process through a GitHub Actions CI/CD pipeline.
+Built and deployed a scalable multi-tier banking application on AWS, leveraging S3, ECS, and RDS, and automated the backend deployment process through a GitHub Actions CI/CD pipeline.

 ### Frontend
 ![Frontend Diagram](./architecture-diagrams/frontend-diagram.png)